wxs/cherylhsu.ca/content/post/2020-11-13-under-pressure.md

 I am out of practice when it comes to creation.
 I haven’t truly made art for myself since high school, the kind of art where you really *risk* yourself.
 My inner taste-judge is too loud, dismissive, and elitist: so I’ve always stewarded the visions of others, played the bass line of someone else’s song.

 It’s shitty to be disappointed, but I’m learning not to run away.
 This is the time to slow down, and not rush creation.
 I can find the sacred in this gap, in this yawning crack in the ground between where I want to be, and where I am now.
-I can climb into the crack, curl up into the comb, and find the molten fire in it.
+I can climb into the crack, curl up into its warm womb, and find the molten fire in it.
 There is a fire that is starting to simmer in me, and I have all the time to tend to it.

 The other ingredient that a diamond needs beyond pressure and time?
 Fire.